storj/storj/docs/design/satellite-svc-separation.md

 - create kubernetes deployment configs (this includes a dockerfile and an k8s HPA resource)
 - automated deployment to staging kubernetes environment is setup and deploying

 One thing to keep in mind when creating these new satellite system binaries, is that we want to make sure we to only pull in the code necessary for the new process to accomplish its main tasks.
 For example, if the new satellite api binary needs to create a pointer for pointerDB, we only want to include the minimum metainfo code needed to do so.
-We should not be adding in any addition code like the metainfo loop or anything else unnecessary.
+We should not be adding any additional code like the metainfo loop or anything else unnecessary.

-There is a prototype PR with an example that implements these steps (minus deployment configs) for the repair service, see that [here](https://github.com/storj/storj/pull/2836).
+[Here](https://github.com/storj/storj/pull/2836) is a prototype PR with an example that implements these steps (minus deployment configs) for the repair service.
 This is now out of date since we are adding the repair (checker) observer to the metainfo loop observer system, but this prototype is still useful as an example.

 Other work:
 - Add support for a cache for the live accounting cache so that its not stored in memory any longer.